Plainfield, Connecticut

 Plainfield is a town in Windham County, Connecticut, United States.
+The town is part of the Northeastern Connecticut Planning Region.
 The population was 14,973 at the 2020 census.
-The town comprises four villages: Plainfield (south, ZIP code 06374), Moosup (northeast, 06354), Wauregan (northwest, 06387), and Central Village (west, 06332).
+The town comprises four villages: Plainfield Village (south, ZIP code 06374), Moosup (northeast, 06354), Wauregan (northwest, 06387), and Central Village (west, 06332).
 Each village has their own respective United States Post Office and fire department.
 The entire town is serviced by the 860 area code.

 History

 Plainfield was incorporated in 1699 as the town of Quinebaug and renamed the following year to its current name.
 The present name of "Plainfield" is descriptive of the original town site.
 Plainfield proved to be an industrial heavyweight in the 19th and early 20th centuries due largely to the ability of the Moosup and Quinebaug Rivers to provide power to the different mills throughout town.
-The job opportunities attracted French Canadian Americans, Irish Americans, British Americans, and people other countries during the late 19th century.
+The job opportunities attracted French Canadian Americans, Irish Americans, British Americans, and people from other countries during the late 19th century.
 Combined with the mills, Plainfield had incredible commerce for a small town because four railways from Hartford, New York, Boston, and Providence intersected within the town.
 There was also a highly acclaimed school on Academy Hill, which is how the present Academy Hill Road got its name.
-Also, the town annually has the V-J Day parade; in fact, the oldest in the United States.
+Also, the town annually has the V-J Day parade, said to be the oldest in the United States.

 Sites in Plainfield that are listed on the National Register of Historic Places are: